Mental lexicon: First language development

 Average vocabulary size of an English-speaking child by age.

 One aspect of research on the development of the mental lexicon has focused on vocabulary growth.
 Converging research suggests that at least English-speaking children learn several words a day throughout development.
 The figure on the right illustrates the growth curve of a typical English-speaking child's vocabulary size.

 The words acquired in the early stages of language development tend to be nouns or nounlike, and there are some similarities in first words across children (e.g., mama, daddy, dog).
 Fast mapping is the idea that children may be able to gain at least partial information about the meaning of a word from how it is used in a sentence, what words it is contrasted with, as well as other factors.
 This allows the child to quickly hypothesize about the meaning of a word.

 Research suggests that, despite the fast mapping hypothesis, words are not just learned as soon as we are exposed to them, each word needs some type of activation and/or acknowledgement before it is permanently and effectively stored.
 For young children, the word may be accurately stored in their mental lexicon, and they can recognize when an adult produces the incorrect version of the word, but they may not be able to produce the word accurately.

 As a child acquires their vocabulary, two separate aspects of the mental lexicon develop, named the lexeme and the lemma.
 The lexeme is defined as the part of the mental lexicon that stores morphological and formal information about a word, such as the different versions of spelling and pronunciation of the word.
 The lemma is defined as the structure within the mental lexicon that stores semantic and syntactic information about a word, such as part of speech and the meaning of the word.
 Research has shown that the lemma develops first when a word is acquired into a child's vocabulary, and then with repeated exposure the lexeme develops.

+Retrieval efficiency also changes during lexical growth.
+Eye-tracking studies and reaction time studies indicate that children with faster word processing (at 18 months of age) have larger vocabularies when they reach preschool age.
+Therefore, it appears that lexical growth is influenced by both the ability to learn new words and the improved connection between lexical representations within a given amount of time.
+Repeated exposure has resulted in the consolidation of both semantic and phonological aspects of words over a prolonged period resulting in an increase in efficiency of retrieving words.

 The Internal Structure of a Lexical Entry (adapted from Levelt 1989).